yssource/rhai/doc/src/language/dynamic.md

 Functions Returning `Dynamic`
 ----------------------------

-In Rust, sometimes a `Dynamic` forms part of a returned value - a good example is an [array] which contains `Dynamic` elements, or an [object map] which contains `Dynamic` property values.
+In Rust, sometimes a `Dynamic` forms part of a returned value &ndash; a good example is an [array] which contains `Dynamic` elements, or an [object map] which contains `Dynamic` property values.

 To get the _real_ values, the actual value types _must_ be known in advance.